DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_05_Implementing_and_configuring_virtualization_in_Windows_Server.md

 1. Repeat these steps for **SEA-ADM1** and **SEA-SVR1**.

-## Exercise 1: Create and configure VMs
+## Exercise 1: Creating and configuring VMs

 ### Exercise scenario